Women in WWE: History

-Beginnings (1980s–1990s)
+Early history (1980s–1990s)

-In 1983, the Fabulous Moolah, who was the NWA World Women's Champion and legal owner of the title, joined the WWF and sold them the rights to the title after they disaffiliated from the National Wrestling Alliance (NWA) and recognized her as the first WWF Women's Champion.
+In 1983, The Fabulous Moolah, who was the NWA World Women's Champion and legal owner of the title, joined the WWF and sold them the rights to the title after they disaffiliated from the National Wrestling Alliance (NWA) and recognized her as the first WWF Women's Champion.
 Additionally, the WWF also recognized Moolah as having been champion ever since first winning the title from Judy Grable in 1956 and disregarded other reigns or title losses that occurred during the title's existence in the NWA.
-Thus, The Fabulous Moolah's reign was considered to have lasted 27 years by the promotion.
+Thus, The Fabulous Moolah's reign was considered to have lasted 28 years by the promotion.
 WWF also introduced the WWF Women's Tag Team Championship with Velvet McIntyre and Princess Victoria recognized as the first champions after also defecting from the NWA.

 The following year, music artist Cyndi Lauper began a verbal feud with her manager "Captain" Lou Albano; this brought professional wrestling into mainstream culture in a storyline that became known as the "Rock 'n' Wrestling Connection".
 When it was finally time for Lauper and Albano to settle their differences in the ring, a match-up was scheduled with Albano's represented wrestler Moolah against the challenge of Lauper's protégé, Wendi Richter.
 Moolah lost the title at The Brawl to End It All, broadcast live on MTV.
 Richter then lost the title to Leilani Kai the following year, but won it back at WrestleMania I on March 31, 1985.
+It was during the Rock 'n' Wrestling Connection that the WWF introduced its first female referee, Rita Chatterton.

 In the summer of 1985, the WWF did a storyline where all established managers in the promotion competed to offer their services to Randy Savage.
 Savage revealed his new manager to be Miss Elizabeth on the August 24, 1985, edition of WWF Prime Time Wrestling.
 In real life, Savage and Miss Elizabeth were married, but this was not mentioned on television.
 Miss Elizabeth's first major angle was during Savage's feud with George "The Animal" Steele in 1986.
 In the angle, Steele fell in love with Miss Elizabeth, angering Savage and leading to a series of grudge matches between him and Steele.
 She also figured prominently in Savage's 1986 feuds with Hulk Hogan and Ricky "the Dragon" Steamboat and his 1987–1989 feuds with wrestlers such as The Honky Tonk Man, Andre the Giant, Bad News Brown, Big Boss Man and Akeem.
 In 1988, Miss Elizabeth was given the title "First Lady of the World Wrestling Federation" due to her being the first woman in World Wrestling Federation history to manage the World Wrestling Federation champion.
 When Savage—who had formed an alliance with Hogan—turned on Hogan in early 1989, Miss Elizabeth was a major factor, and she eventually sided with Hogan.
 Meanwhile, Savage became allied with "Sensational" Sherri, who had success as a wrestler from 1987 to 1989 and was phased into a role as an ill-tempered, venomous manager.